What is a tipping point?

 What organizations are involved?

-The New York Project is a joint strategy of Redeemer Presbyterian Church and Redeemer City to City, both founded by Tim Keller.
+The New York Project is a joint strategy of Redeemer Churches & Ministries and Redeemer City to City, both founded by Tim Keller.
 The gospel movement that has been on the rise in NY over the past 25 years has been due to God’s work through Redeemer, City to City, and many other churches of many denominations — and so it is only through close partnership with Redeemer and City to City that this vision for NY can be actualized.

 How can I become a supporter?